wmerfalen/twitter-challenge/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-## Building for production
+## Building and deploying

-### `npm run build`

-This will create an optimized production build in the `build` folder.
-For more details regarding this process, see: [Creating a production build](https://create-react-app.dev/docs/production-build/)

-## Deploying code

-The easiest way to serve the application is to use the `serve` npm package.
+Build the app using `npm run build` then serve it with the `serve` npm package.
-This will create a static file server and allow you to host the app with a single line of code.
+Obviously there are several different ways to serve the app and this is just one of them.

 ```
-npm install --save-dev serve
+npm run build
 node ./node_modules/serve/bin/serve.js -s build
 ```